Battle of the Nive

 The Battles of the Nive (9–13 December 1813) were fought towards the end of the Peninsular War.
-Arthur Wellesley, Marquess of Wellington's Anglo-Portuguese and Spanish army defeated Marshal Nicolas Soult's French army on French soil in a series of battles near the city of Bayonne.
+Arthur Wellesley, Marquess of Wellington's Anglo-Portuguese and Spanish army defeated Marshal Jean-de-Dieu Soult's army on French soil in a series of battles near the city of Bayonne.
 Unusually, for most of the battle, Wellington remained with the Reserve delegating command to his senior Lieutenant-Generals Rowland Hill and John Hope.

 Background

 Wellington's army had successfully pushed the French army out of Spain, over the Pyrenees, and into south-west France.
-After his defeat at Nivelle, Marshal Soult fell back to a defensive line south of the town of Bayonne along the Adour and Nive rivers.
+After his defeat at Nivelle, Marshal Jean-de-Dieu Soult fell back to a defensive line south of the town of Bayonne along the Adour and Nive rivers.

 The rivers and the Bay of Biscay near Bayonne form a rough Greek letter Pi (π).
 The left vertical leg is the coast, the right vertical leg is the Nive and the crossbar is the Adour.
 Bayonne is located where the Nive joins the Adour.
 Initially, Wellington's army was confined to the area between the Bay of Biscay and the Nive.
 To gain room to manoeuvre, the British general had to establish his army on the east bank of the Nive.
 Wellington's dilemma was that by separating two wings of his army, he would leave himself open to defeat in detail.
 Soult, a wily strategist, understood this and tried to take advantage of the situation.
 By moving the French army through the fortified city of Bayonne, Soult could easily switch his army from one bank of the Nive to the other.

 Map showing the Battle of the Nive.
 (North to the bottom-right.)